How do you even pronounce it?

-There are obvious reasons as to why you would create a toile, all of them positive, unless you’re lazy and don’t want to waste time creating one.
+There are obvious reasons as to why you would create a toile, all of them positive.
 For me personally, especially as a pattern drafter, the most important reason is to be able to test out my patterns to see if they fit and are drafted well.

 Mind you, sometimes there is no point in creating a toile, specifically for garments using knit fabrics.
 Firstly, because knits tend to be stretchy, they should be able to easily accommodate your body even if measurements are slightly off.
 However, that doesn’t mean you can’t create a practice garment using a cheaper knit fabric with similar stretchiness to your main fabric.

 I rarely work with knits, so creating a toile is important for me (or should be important for me).
 Most of the garments I make are close fitting with little to zero stretch in the fabric.
 Calico (unbleached cotton) tends to traditionally be used for toiling, therefore toiles are typically created for non-stretch, fitted garments.
 You can get great toiling fabrics from Minerva Crafts.
 They have a range of fabrics of different weights.
 The one I personally use is their medium weight calico fabric.

 So, why else should you create a toile?